LaunchMenu-archive/LaunchMenu-v1/README.md

 	* [ ] Setup custom preview and actions system with the .lmf file
 	* [ ] Add some method to call applets given search term / pattern (js callback)
 * [x] Don't browse from system root, instead show a list of LM roots
+* [x] Refactor $Settings to make it class more modular, so people can alter its behaviour.
-* [ ] Refactor $Settings & $Querier class more modular, so people can alter its behaviour.
+* [ ] Refactor $Querier to make it class more modular, so people can alter its behaviour.
 * [ ] Refactor $Tree so it fits the js style of class better
 * [ ] LaunchMenu Events for all important things that happen in LM.
 * [ ] add menu to access different search and filter options, like order by date (to an extend, as the match value should also count), disable certain match types, any other options you might want
+* [ ] make it so you can browse folders that aren't part of the root
+	* [ ] indicate in which directory you are currently
+	* [ ] make a way to enter an absolute path

 ## Sancarn's todo list: